 The Basilica’s exterior is very original and curious.
 It has two red brick bell towers, one taller than the other, and an enormous atrium, which is nearly as large as the entire church and contains a few archaeological remains.

-The Basilica’s interior houses the Stilicho’s Sepulchre, a magnificent fourth century sarcophagus with decorated high reliefs.
+The Basilica’s interior houses the Stilicho’s Sepulchre, a magnificent fourth-century sarcophagus with decorated high reliefs.

 At the end of the southern nave is the oratory of San Vittorio, a chapel built before the first basilica.
 When the site was still a cemetery, a small structure was built in honour of the local martyr Saint Vittorio.
 During the construction of the Basilica, the structure was added to the temple.

 Although it was severely damaged during World War II, the Basilica's striking exterior and interior are beautifully preserved.
-We believe it to be one of the top and most interesting churches to visit in Milan.
+We believe it to be one of the most interesting churches to visit in Milan.